 | Data analysis script | 60 min | 15 min | 22 min | 23 min | 38% |

-Layer 3: Delivery Outcomes — Where Task Gains Meet Reality
+Layer 3: Where Task Gains Either Compound or Evaporate

 Layer 3 is where individual task improvements either compound into delivery gains or evaporate into bottleneck shifts.
-This is the most important layer and the one that requires the most patience — meaningful delivery outcome data typically takes 8-12 weeks to stabilize, though complex organizations may need longer.
+This is the most important layer and the one that demands the most patience — meaningful delivery outcome data takes 8-12 weeks to stabilize, longer in complex orgs.

-The LSE Business Review nailed the core problem: current measurement approaches focus on time savings and cost reductions, while saying very little about the quality or novelty of what is produced[4].
+The LSE Business Review named the failure mode: current measurement focuses on minutes saved and cost reduced, almost nothing on the quality or novelty of what gets produced[4].
 Quality and novelty are harder to observe than time savings.
-That difficulty does not make them optional.
+That difficulty is not a reason to skip them.

 Measure at the team level, not the individual level.
-Individual metrics create toxic incentive structures — people optimize for looking productive with AI rather than being productive with AI.
-What you want to know is whether the team ships better work faster.
+Individual metrics produce toxic incentives — people optimize for looking productive with AI rather than being productive with AI.
+The question is whether the team ships better work faster, not who accepted the most suggestions.

 Leading indicators (visible in 2-4 weeks)

-AI-assisted task completion rate — percentage of tasks where AI was used and the result was accepted without major revision
+AI-assisted task completion rate — share of tasks where AI was used and the output was accepted without major revision

-Review cycle time — are code reviews and content reviews getting faster or slower after AI adoption?
+Review cycle time — are code and content reviews getting faster or slower since adoption?

-First-pass quality rate — percentage of AI-assisted deliverables accepted on first review
+First-pass quality rate — share of AI-assisted deliverables accepted on first review

-Rework ratio — hours spent correcting AI output divided by hours saved generating it
+Rework ratio — hours correcting AI output divided by hours saved generating it

 Lagging indicators (meaningful at 8-12 weeks)